MetzgerSK/shinyElement/README.md

 <em>For an identical version of this readme that has the repo's contents hidden: [https://MetzgerSK.github.io/shinyElement](https://MetzgerSK.github.io/shinyElement)</em>

-[This](https://github.com/MetzgerSK/shinyElement) repository houses 12\* of the 12 Shiny apps from *Using Shiny to Teach Econometric Models* by Shawna K. Metzger (Cambridge University Press).
+[This](https://github.com/MetzgerSK/shinyElement) repository houses 12\* of the 12 Shiny apps from *Using Shiny to Teach Econometric Models* by Shawna K. Metzger (2021, Cambridge University Press).
 They are identical to the files in the book's Code Ocean capsule of record [here](https://doi.org/10.24433/CO.2852743.v1).  (\*`LASSO_bchamp_lite` is a stripped-down version of the twelfth app.)

 By being in a GitHub repo, the 12\* apps can be run directly via [Binder](https://mybinder.org) using the links below.
 Other than clicking the link and waiting <~60 seconds, there's nothing additional you need to install or do.

 :arrow_right: **TL;DR: Click <span style="vertical-align:middle;">![Launch Rstudio Binder](http://mybinder.org/badge_logo.svg)</span> to launch an app.**

 ## The Manuscript

-Until the Element's released by Cambridge in late 2020/early 2021, you can access the final submitted manuscript in PDF form [here](https://bit.ly/3kHPk7O).
+> Metzger, Shawna K.  2021.  *Using Shiny to Teach Econometric Models*.
+Cambridge: Cambridge University Press.

+The Element is available via CUP's website, [here](http://dx.doi.org/10.1017/9781108883993).

 ## The Apps